cmadding/MSDS6306/Case Study 2/CaseStudy2_JAu_CMadding.md

 ## [1] 0.8666667
 ```

 Our best model showed to be 3 with a prediction accuracy of 87.7% and an AIC of 751.82.
-This is the lowest AIC if the 4 models.
+This is the lowest AIC of the 4 models.

 ```r